Ph0tonic/public/exercises/design-patterns-ui/QUIZ.md

 Which of the following statements are true?
 Select all that apply.

 - [ ] Both the Static Factory Method and original GOF Factory Method are meant to control the number of instances that exist in a system
-- [ ] The GOF Factory Method can return different types of objects (subtypes of a common base class), while the Static Factory Method returns the same type of object
+- [x] The GOF Factory Method can return different types of objects (subtypes of a common base class), while the Static Factory Method returns the same type of object
-- [ ] The Static Factory Method and original GOF Factory Method serve different purposes
+- [x] The Static Factory Method and original GOF Factory Method serve different purposes
 - [ ] The Static Factory Method and original GOF Factory Method are two alternative implementations of the same concept
-- [ ] In the original GOF Factory Method, the "createObject" method that instantiates an member of a class should never be static
+- [x] In the original GOF Factory Method, the "createObject" method that instantiates a member of a class should never be static

 ## Abstract Factory Design Pattern

 What are the tradeoffs of the Abstract Factory Pattern?
 Select all that apply.

-- [ ] It's hard to add or remove products
+- [x] It's hard to add or remove products
 - [ ] It's hard to add or remove factories
 - [ ] It's hard to switch between product families
 - [ ] It's hard to write unit tests